Coming into the clinic: Follow our Pandemic Protocol for In-Office Visit Procedures

 Routine vaccination for children, prenatal care, and cancer screening tests (Paps, Mammograms, Colon tests) are essential and should not be delayed.

 Patients should come alone, but if absolutely needed, may be accompanied by one support individual.
 Masks must cover nose/mouth/chin at all times unless asked to remove for examination.
+Please limit your time in the office as much as possible.

 If you or your family member have symptoms of COVID (self-assessment) and you would like medical advice, please call us.
 We can discuss options for care including: